Abandoned & Little-Known Airfields:

 Unfortunately for the Disney Airport, in the late 1970s / early 1980s a monorail extension to EPCOT Center was constructed,

-which placed an elevated monorail track just north of the runway.
+which placed an elevated monorail track just west of the runway.

 Even when Mickey Mouse One (Walt Disney's own private plane) was being flown into Walt Disney World